Welcome to PHIL102: Introduction to Critical Thinking and Logic

 This course's primary learning materials are articles, lectures, and videos.

 All course materials are free to access and can be found in each unit of the course.
 Pay close attention to the notes that accompany these course materials, as they will tell you what to focus on in each resource and will help you understand how the learning materials fit into the course as a whole.
-You can also see a list of all the learning materials in this course by clicking on Resources in the navigation bar.
+You can also see a list of all the learning materials in this course at this link.

 Evaluation and Minimum Passing Score

-Only the final examination is considered when awarding you a grade for this course.
-To pass this course, you will need to earn 70% or higher on the final exam.
-The exam will be password-protected and requires a proctor.
+Only the final exams are considered when awarding you a grade for this course.
+To pass this course, you will need to earn a grade of 70% or higher on either the Certificate Final Exam or the Saylor Direct Credit Final Exam.

-Your score on the exam will be calculated as soon as you complete it.
-There is a 14 days waiting period between each attempt.
-You may only attempt the final exam a maximum of 3 times.
-Be sure to study in between each attempt!
-If you do not pass the exam after 3 attempts, you will not complete this course.
+Your score on each exam will be calculated as soon as you complete it.
+There is a 7-day waiting period between each attempt of the Certificate Final Exam, and a 14-day waiting period between each attempt of the Saylor Direct Credit Final Exam.
+Be sure to study between each attempt!

-There is also a practice exam that you may take as many times as you want to help you prepare for the final exam.
-The course also contains end-of-unit assessments in this course.
-The end-of-unit assessments are designed to help you study and do not factor into your final course grade.
-You can take these as many times as you want to until you understand the concepts and material covered.
-You can see all of these assessments by clicking on Quizzes in the course's navigation bar.
+There are end-of-unit assessments in this course that are designed to help you study and do not factor into your final course grade.
+You can take them as many times as you want until you understand the concepts they cover.

 Tips for Success

 PHIL102: Introduction to Critical Thinking and Logic is a self-paced course, meaning you can decide when to start and complete the course.
-We estimate the "average" student will take 28.5 hours to complete.
+We estimate the "average" student will take hours to complete.
 We recommend studying at a comfortable pace and scheduling your study time in advance.

 Learning new material can be challenging, so here are a few study strategies to help you succeed:

-• Take notes on terms, practices, and theories.
+- Take notes on terms, practices, and theories.
 This helps you understand each concept in context and provides a refresher for later study.

-• Test yourself on what you remember and how well you understand the concepts.
+- Test yourself on what you remember and how well you understand the concepts.
 Reflecting on what you've learned improves long-term memory retention.

 Technical Requirements